Graz in 3 Days

 Morning

-While up there, check out the new virtual adventure, The Flight Graz 4D, which takes you on a 10-minute flight over Graz's city centre.
-You will see more than 25 of the most beautiful sights, squares and buildings of the Styrian capital from a bird’s eye perspective – a very unique way of experiencing the city!
+While up there, check out The Flight Graz 4D, a 4D virtual adventure that takes you on a 10-minute flight over the city, showcasing 25 of Graz's most beautiful sights and buildings from a bird’s-eye view!

-Descend Schlossberg via the winding stone stairway that snakes down from the clocktower, or take the 574-foot-long (175 meters) slide, which sweeps you all the way down the mountain.
+Descend Schlossberg via the winding stone stairway, or take the 574 ft-long (175 m) slide, which sweeps you all the way down the mountain.

-Next, head to Graz’s bustling main square and up Sporgasse.
-It’s a winding cobblestone street lined with colourful old-world buildings and some of Graz’s most picturesque store-fronts.
-A treat waits for you at the very top, at the foot of Schlossberg: The Gut Schlossberg provides a wide selection of local products sourced directly from producers.
-Shop around and sample some delicacies!
+A treat waits for you at the foot of Schlossberg: The Gut Schlossberg offers a wide selection of local products, sourced directly from nearby producers.

 Morning

-For a bite among locals, walk two minutes to Cafe Promenade.
-It’s beautifully set below an alley of chestnut trees inside a park pavilion.
-The menu mixes Styrian comfort food with modern international flavours.
+Have a bite among locals at Cafe Promenade, beautifully nestled beneath an alley of chestnut trees in a park pavilion.
+The menu combines Styrian comfort food with modern international flavours.

-The river Mur divides Graz into an East and a West bank.
-The West Bank is home to artsy, up-and-coming neighbourhoods like Lend and Gries, where you’ll find design stores and hip coffee shops.
-Closest to the city centre is Mariahilferstrasse, a shopping street for quirky souvenirs and great people-watching.
-The nearby shop Kwirl features products from local designers with a sustainable slant.
+The river Mur divides Graz into two distinct halves.
+The West Bank is home to trendy neighbourhoods like Lend and Gries, where you’ll find many design stores and hip coffee shops.

 Morning

-Start your day at Lendplatz within the Lend neighbourhood and stroll through the farmers market selling delicious local treats and produce.
-Stop for coffee at Paul&Bohne (page in German), which caters to coffee connoisseurs, students, and young creative types.
+Start your day at Lendplatz and wander through the farmers' market, offering a variety of delicious local treats and fresh produce.
+Stop for coffee at Paul&Bohne (link in German), a favourite among coffee connoisseurs, students, and young creatives.

-Make your way back to the city centre and head to the Kunsthauscafé (page in German) at the Kunsthaus Graz museum for some delicious local refreshments and the city’s best coffee before exploring the architectural sensation Kunsthaus Graz.
+Head to the Kunsthauscafé (page in German) at the Kunsthaus Graz museum for a taste of delicious local refreshments and some of the city’s best coffee.

-With the Kunsthaus Graz museum building, the British architects Peter Cook and Colin Fournier created something entirely new: a wild, biomorphic structure that somehow contrasts and mirrors the gabled houses of the city.
-Locals call it the “friendly alien” thanks to its unusual shape and the 1,066 acrylic glass elements that form its skin.
-The exhibitions are just as noteworthy as the building, showcasing a combination of international contemporary art and regional and local topics and objectives.
+With the Kunsthaus Graz museum building, the British architects Peter Cook and Colin Fournier created a wild, biomorphic structure that contrasts and mirrors the city's traditional gabled houses.
+Locals call it the “friendly alien,” thanks to its unusual shape and the 1,066 acrylic glass elements that form its exterior.
+The exhibitions inside are equally impressive, featuring a blend of international contemporary art alongside regional and local themes.

-Cross the river and stop by the Graz Cathedral and the Mausoleum of Emperor Ferdinand II on your way to the admirably rustic restaurant Gasthaus Stainzerbauer.
-The menu is traditional Austrian: order a veal Schnitzel prepared in concentrated butter and, of course, the obligatory Styrian fried chicken.
+Stop by the Graz Cathedral and the Mausoleum of Emperor Ferdinand II on your way to the admirably rustic restaurant Gasthaus Stainzerbauer.
+Enjoy classic Austrian dishes such as veal schnitzels and the must-try Styrian fried chicken.